armanhalizadeh/rshell/README.md

 In the previous version of **rshell** the result of the input will go into an input mode.
 Now, we ignore that and just display the command.

+(Not a bug )The use of `/` to indicate location of a file or directory has to be used correctly with the use of test.
+For example

+    test /dev

+works correctly and properly at any current working directory as long as file/directory is not in the c.w.d..
+While in the other hand using

+    test /dir

+in which dir is inside the current working directory is improper use of `/`